 This clearly isn’t always an option, but if you are fortunate enough to be at home or near a comfy sofa, then a nap is always beneficial when you’ve been glutened.
 It will ease your mind and allow your body to focus on repairing any damage caused.
 It also gives you some much needed time away from the discomfort and pain from consuming gluten.

 5. Avoid (bad) fatty foods

-After being glutened, it can often be hard to want to eat anything but it is important not to starve, so you will need to eat something after a while.
-Whatever you decide to eat, make sure it’s not something high in fat or sugar.
-This isn’t just because those aren’t the healthy options, it’s because fat and sugar can wreak further havoc on your digestive system.
+After being glutened, I tend to lose my appetite (and I’m guessing I’m not the only one).
+When you do feel like eating again, just make sure the first thing you reach for isn’t high in bad fats or sugar.
+This isn’t just because those aren’t the healthy options – it’s because fat and sugar can wreak further havoc on your digestive system.

 6. Try to figure out how you got glutened